 Once 1-2 hours have passed, preheat your oven to 325 degrees Fahrenheit and remove the dough from the fridge.
-Prepare your baking pans by lining them with parchment paper.
+Prepare two baking pans by lining them with parchment paper.

 Remove the log of dough from its plastic wrap and slice a tiny bit off both ends so they're clean and smooth.
 Slice the log into 18 slices, cutting as evenly as possible.
 It's a good idea to rotate the log each time you make a slice because this helps it keep its round shape.

 Shape the cookies a little bit with your fingers, just to make sure there's no flat side left from the slicing and they're completely circular.
 Place them on your prepared baking trays and bake them for about 22-24 minutes at 325 degrees Fahrenheit or until you see the edges turning the slightest bit of golden brown.
 Cool them on the baking sheet for about 5 minutes and then transfer them to a cooling rack to cool completely.